Smarter Daily Living

 Access & Comfort Automation

-Locks, thermostats, and routines should support independence without creating confusion.
+Locks, thermostats, and routines should support daily use without creating confusion.

 • Smart lock routines